Book 2: Resource Dynamics

 This is the worm's trade-off - at the human scale.

-The worm restricts calories 40% and produces 83% fewer offspring to live twice as long.
+The worm restricts calories significantly and produces far fewer offspring to live up to 50% longer.
 Chouinard gave away a $3 billion fortune (100% of potential personal wealth) to ensure Patagonia survives the next 50 years.
 He traded reproduction (passing wealth to children, creating a dynasty) for longevity (company outlives him, continues mission indefinitely).

 Outcome: Patagonia can never be sold.
 No acquirer can buy it.
 No private equity firm can extract value and flip it.
 No IPO pressure will force short-term profit maximization.
 The company will compound for decades - potentially centuries - because the incentive structure now optimizes for infinite-horizon survival, not finite-horizon exit.